18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 1. The guild asks for nominations via email and Slack posting.
 Guilds can choose to allow self-nomination only, or accept nominations by other people with confirmation of interest by the nominee.
 Nominees should have the verbal approval of their supervisor.
-Written nominations totalling no more than 400 words are recommended; guilds choose nomination questions.
+Written nominations of no more than 400 words are recommended; guilds choose nomination questions.
 1. A panel of one-three people made up of guild leadership, other guild members and/or leadership from other guilds conduct brief (no more than 30 minute)